 ECSI will send an approval letter, denial notice, or request for additional documentation promptly.
 The following forms may be downloaded for your convenience.

 The Federal Perkins Loan program provides borrowers with an opportunity to cancel all or part of their loan for certain types of employment or service.

-To apply for cancellation benefits, download the appropriate form and mail, along with documentation, to ECSI PO Box 1278 Wexford, PA 15090.
+To apply for cancellation benefits, download the appropriate form and mail, along with documentation, to ECSI PO Box 1278 Moon Township, PA 15108.
 You will receive an approval, denial, or request for additional documentation promptly.

 The Federal Loan Consolidation process can take up to 120 days to complete.
 Students can learn more and apply for consolidation through the Direct Loans website.